brotkrueml/form-country-select/Documentation/Developer/Index.rst

 .. note::
    If you use TYPO3 v10 or higher you should use the PSR-14 event above.
-The signal/slot will be deleted when the compatibility of this extension for TYPO3 v9 is removed in future versions.
+The signal/slot will be removed when the support for TYPO3 v9 is stopped in version 2.0.0.

 Example
 ~~~~~~~